 For more information contact 9528 0333 or email firstname.lastname@example.org.

-The City has developed access pathways to allow seniors and people with disability easier access to the beach.
+We have developed access pathways to allow seniors and people with disability easier access to the beach.
 For more information on beach access, beach trekker wheelchairs and beach matting, visit accessible playgrounds and beaches.